Skip to content

 "Wonder Boy" is, in three words, powerful, emotional, and resonant.

-A unique and striking element of the production is in its use of "subtitles" projected behind the actors.
+A unique and striking element of the production is its use of "subtitles" projected behind the actors.
 However, calling them subtitles doesn’t quite do them justice — they are full of personality and interwoven with special effects, adding a dynamic layer to the performance.
-This creative choice injects energy into the play and emphasises its message of being misunderstood.
+This creative choice injects energy into the play and emphasises its message of being misunderstood by allowing us to see what sonny is thinking in times when he is struggling to speak.

 Throughout the play, Sonny battles with these inner conflicts associated with his stutter while preparing for a pivotal moment—delivering a few lines in his school play.
 He is supported by his friend Roshi (portrayed by Naia Elliott-Spence) who acts as comedy relief while also complementing the theme of being misunderstood.
 Roshi, although seemingly more articulate, also deals with the weight of being unheard due to her race and economic background.
 The play masterfully shows that even though Roshi can speak perfectly she struggles deeply with societal stereotypes and challenges associated with being a young black girl.